LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

 ### Buffers for Game Networking

-Lets assume we have a server and a client both running at 50 frames per second so they run a Tick every 20 ms. The server will send a message every Tick and the client will receive a message and perform some actions.
+Let's assume we have a server and a client both running at 50 frames per second so they run a Tick every 20 ms. The server will send a message every Tick and the client will receive a message and perform some actions.
 On a time line this would look like this:

 (messages have a constant delay of 15 ms)
 - 0 ms: Server sends message 0 to client, client received no messages so waits